danwells96/ARISES/DocFiles/Design Process.md

 ### 4. Settings Button

 The decision to include a settings button came about as a result of the focus group meeting where the attendees expressed a desire to customise the amount of technical information about dosage calculation and the nature of the tag switches.
-As previously mentioned the optimum design would involve a pop-up but this was not possible due to time constraints so a design where the button redirects you to the iOS settings menu was instead used.
+Ultimately it may be better for clicking on that button to produce a pop-up in which settings can be altered, however that could not be implemented within our limited timeframe.

 ### 5. Insulin Entry